johnhewi/Quickbase_Codepage_Hero/README.md

 # QB_Lite
 JavaScript Tools for Quickbase

-These are some tools for the [Quickbase API](https://developer.quickbase.com/).
+These are some basic tools for the [Quickbase API](https://developer.quickbase.com/).

 ## to include these tools in your web project: